Piecewise constructions of inverses of cyclotomic mapping permutation polynomials: Application

-According to Theorem \ref{thm_aixri}, if $f(x)$ permutes $\F_{q}$ then $f^{-1}(x)$ has at most $d^2$ terms.
-When $d$ is not very large, Theorem \ref{thm_aixri} gives an efficient method to find $f^{-1}(x)$.
-If $d=2$ then we arrive at the following result.
+Special cases of the main result are considered in this section.
+By Theorem~\ref{thm_aixri}, if $f(x)$ is a PP of $\F_{q}$, then $f^{-1}(x)$ has at most $d^2$ terms.
+When $d$ is not very large, Theorem~\ref{thm_aixri} gives an efficient method to find $f^{-1}(x)$.
+The following is an example for $d=2$.